GuyuanTang/BINP37_Project/nbis_meta/README.md

 Megahit used the `Abisko_SF1.tsv` as the assemble sample setting.

 ##### Using metaquast to check the quality of assembly made by megahit
+Metaquast was a sub-function within the tool Quast (v5.2.0).
 The comparison was made between the assembly on each ID and the assembly on all of the IDs, without reference.
 The final report `report.html` was saved to `2_Assembly_megahit/metaquast`.
 ``` shell
 conda activate quast